Introduction to Microsoft Office Word 2003

 This tutorial is for Microsoft word 2003.
 Note that there are higher versions of MS Word.
 For instance, we have MS Word 2007, 2010, 2013, and 2016.
 Once you are okay with one particular version, you can be able to deal with any other version you will encounter.

 Starting (Loading) Microsoft Word

-To start MS Office on your computer, follow the following procedure:-
+To start the MS Word on your computer, follow this procedure:-

 - Click on start

 - Point to Microsoft Office, click on Microsoft Office Word.